luisandres248/chronicon/README.md

 A custom logging utility (`src/utils/logger.js`) is implemented to provide configurable logging levels (DEBUG, INFO, WARN, ERROR).
 This aids in development and debugging, with log levels dynamically adjustable via `sessionStorage` or `window` overrides.

+### 5.9.
+Chronicon's Event Model and Deletion Logic

+Chronicon adopts a specific model for what constitutes an "event," which differs from Google Calendar's native recurring event concept.
+In Chronicon:

+*   **Event Definition:** An "event" is defined as a collection of individual Google Calendar entries that share the *exact same name (summary)*.
+This allows users to track activities or milestones that occur at irregular intervals but are conceptually part of the same ongoing series (e.g., "Project Alpha Milestone," "Annual Check-up").
+*   **Event Creation:** When a user "adds an occurrence" of an existing event, Chronicon creates a new, standalone Google Calendar event with the same name as the original.
+It does *not* create or modify Google Calendar's native recurring event series.
+*   **Deletion Logic:** When an "event" (as defined by Chronicon) is deleted from the grid view, the application identifies *all* Google Calendar entries that share the same name as the selected event.
+It then proceeds to delete each of these individual entries from Google Calendar.
+This ensures that the entire conceptual "event series" within Chronicon is removed, regardless of whether the underlying Google Calendar entries were part of a native recurring series or just multiple standalone events with identical names.
+This approach prioritizes Chronicon's internal event model for a consistent user experience.

 ## 6. Conventions

 *   **Component Naming:** PascalCase for React components (e.g., `EventCard.jsx`).